How To Combat Cabin Fever And Feel Content During These Last Long Weeks Of Winter

 As long as the sun is shining, I almost, almost don’t care how cold it is outside.
 I absolutely crave the sun this time of year.

-Yes, darker colors can make a room feel cozy, but if you’re combating the winter doldrums, adding white touches in your home will create the feeling of lightness that we all associate with spring.
-Try adding white pillows, accessories, throws or even a add white accent wall.
-You might be surprised at what just a little bit of white in a room can do!
+Yes, darker colors can make a room feel cozy, but if you’re combating the winter doldrums, adding a few bright pops of color to your home will create the feeling of lightness that we all associate with spring.

 Thankfully, for those of us who crave the warmer weather, winter doesn’t last forever!
 I hope these simple tips will help to get you through until spring finally arrives.